End new oil, gas and coal funding to reach net zero, says IEA | Headlines

 Annual emissions savings will depend heavily on investment and new technology such as direct air carbon capture and green hydrogen, according to the IEA, with around half of emissions reductions by mid-century compared to 2020 set to come from technologies currently under development.
 “IEA itself regularly acknowledges that half the technology to reach net zero has not yet been invented.
 Any pathway to net zero must include continued innovation and use of natural gas and oil, which remains crucial to displacing coal in developing nations and enabling renewable energy," said Stephen Comstock, vice president of corporate policy at the American Petroleum Institute, the largest U.S. industry group.

 Norway's largest oil and gas firm, Equinor, said the report was an important contribution to its efforts to develop a business portfolio for a future where fossil-fuel demand declines significantly.
 The company did not reply to a Reuters question on how the IEA's analysis could affect its plans for exploration and development.
-Every month from 2030, 10 industrial plants will need to be fitted with carbon capture technology, three new hydrogen-based industrial plants will need to be built and 2 GW of electrolyser capacity for green hydrogen production needs to be added at industrial sites, the report said.

-Energy investment will need to rise to $5 trillion a year by 2030 to achieve net zero from $2 trillion today, it said, which will provide a boost to global annual GDP growth.
-Behavioural changes by consumers will also be needed, along with replacing regional air travel with rail, as well more energy efficient building design.
+Exxon Mobil referred questions to industry group Oil & Gas Climate Initiative, which said it is working with the IEA and continues to "support and scale the solutions that contribute to" a low carbon energy future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)